PLASS-Lab/SCADataset/README.md

 3. Studying power consumption patterns of cryptographic algorithms.

 ## Citation
-If you find this data useful for your research, please cite the following work.
+If you use this dataset for your research, please cite the following paper.
 ```bibtex
 @article{park2025evalHiding,
   journal = {Preprints},